meteor/galaxy-docs/source/apm-data.md

 Click on the container id to see the container logs:
 ![Alt text](image-3.png)

-Open Meteor APM and filter your hosts with the desired container id:
+Open Meteor APM and filter your hosts (containers) with the desired container ID:
 ![Alt text](image-4.png)

 Once you have identified the stopped or crashed container in Galaxy, you can use Meteor APM to view the container logs and troubleshoot the issue.